-Wise homeowners periodically inspect their water heaters for leaks.
-When they spot one, they waste no time contacting a repair service like Air Force Heating and Air Conditioning.
+- Leaks!: Wise homeowners periodically inspect their water heaters for leaks.
+When they spot one, they waste no time contacting a repair service like Air Force Heating.
 We perform a thorough inspection that determines the cause of the leak and provide a quote for the repair costs.
 Depending on the age of the water heater, replacement may be a more economical option.

 Common causes of leaks include the drain valve, hot- and cold water lines, and the pressure relief valve.
 Often, these problems can be fixed by replacing these components, leaving you with a water heater that will keep you in comfort for years to come.
 However, when the leaking comes from the tank, it’s generally better to replace the unit.
 Fixing a tank leak temporarily stops the problem but usually leads to bigger water heater failures down the road.

-Over time, minerals naturally build up in the water heater.
-When these deposits grow excessive, a white or greenish substance often appears on the floor around the appliance.
+- Mineral Deposits: Over time, minerals naturally build up in the water heater.
+When these deposits grow excessively, a white or greenish substance often appears on the floor around the appliance.
 These excessive deposits interrupt the function of the unit, ultimately resulting in malfunction.
 These deposits generally form over long periods of time.
 Units are usually old, and replacement is the best option.